Diagnostic procedures

 What is a universal sensor?

-Most manufacturers use different types of multi-plug.
+- Most manufacturers use different types of multi-plug.
 This means that the user of a universal type sensor has to cut the old sensor plug off and attach it to the new sensor's wires.
+Our cheapest sensor is a branded manufacturer supplied with crimp type butt splice connectors but must be adequately waterproofed after installation.
+The Bosch system we also sell has a waterproofed terminal block which is meant to protect against water ingress

-Especially on older vehicles, the copper in the wiring harness to the sensor will have oxidised inside its PVC covering and will no longer be suitable for crimping a connection to.
+- Even experienced motorists, which includes us, may have difficulty attaching new sensors to wires on old vehicles, the copper in the wiring harness to the sensor will have oxidised inside its PVC covering and will no longer be suitable for crimping a connection to.
 This is the cause of the characteristic green powder surrounding old connections and blackened copper exposed when the insulation is stripped back.

-Soldering is impossible to corroded wire such as this, and attempts to remove the oxidation will often lead to the wire breaking internally, as the copper tends to become brittle with age due to manufacturing impurities.
+- Soldering is at best 'difficult' to a corroded wire such as this, and attempts to remove the oxidation will often lead to the wire breaking internally, as the copper tends to become brittle with age due to manufacturing impurities.

-A cheap sensor selling for half the price of OE spec parts from a recognised manufacturer will be perhaps 15+ years out of date as far as sensor technology is concerned - there was a time when the first automotive lambdas would require replacement every few thousand miles, this is not so anymore due to advances in manufacturing technology.
+- A cheap sensor selling for a fraction of the price of OE spec parts from a recognised manufacturer will be perhaps 15+ years out of date as far as sensor technology is concerned - there was a time when the first automotive lambdas would require replacement every few thousand miles, this is not so anymore due to advances in manufacturing technology.

-Heater powers are rated differently according to the sensor's location and the manufacturer may require additional design safeguards to prevent against water splash, again influenced by the location of the sensor.
-This will affect the vent location on zirconia types.
+- Heater powers are rated differently according to the sensor's location and the manufacturer may require additional design safeguards to prevent against water splash, again influenced by the location of the sensor.
+This will affect the vent location and type.

 Can I clean my old lambda sensor?